JohanWulff/hbt_klub_inference/README.md

 ## Available Models

-Both sripts requirea a model to be specified.
+Both sripts require a model to be specified.
 Right now the possible arguments are: nonparam_baseline, param_baseline